krkc/tichete-server-express/README.md

-# My Backend App
+# Tichete Server

-## A minimal backend app with user auth
+## Backend server for the tichete ticket system